High school cross country runners racing — Coach Joe Vigil

 • Deadlift: 1.5x Bodyweight

 The Caveat: He prefers plyometrics and elastic strength work over heavy lifting during the season, and ideally, he wants the lift separated from the run by 6-8 hours (a luxury most high schoolers don’t have).
+For a realistic way to fit lifting into a high school schedule, check out Strength Training for Distance Runners: The 2-Session Weekly Protocol.

 Plan Your Phases Like a Pro